Documents Eligible for Remote Online Notarization: What You Can (and Can’t) Notarize Online

 General sworn statements

-RON is especially useful when affidavits are time-sensitive or the signer is out of town.
+RON works especially well when these are time-sensitive or the signer is remote.

 Powers of Attorney (When Permitted)